 Brick Myth is also inspired by the Saint Louis Art Museum’s recent exhibition The Carpet and the Connoisseur as well as Persian miniatures from the permanent collection.
 Like the rich sunshades, awnings, and fabric pavilions found in Persian miniatures, Brick Myth’s fabric architecture is delicate.
 Ornamental bricks stack up the rust-like structure and hover over reclining viewers.
 The tent raises a complicated view of the American city that addresses structure and collapse, and quotidian imagery’s influence on our lives.

-Special thanks to the Mid America Print Council for supporting this project through a grant.
+Special thanks to the Mid America Print Council for making this project possible.